Nuclear power in France: History

 Nuclear research was discontinued for a time after the war, owing to the instability of the Fourth Republic and the lack of finances available.
 However, in the 1950s a civil nuclear research program was started, a by-product of which was plutonium.
 A secret Committee for the Military Applications of Atomic Energy was formed in 1956, and a development program for delivery vehicles started.
 In 1957, soon after the Suez Crisis and the diplomatic tension with both the USSR and the United States, French president René Coty decided on the creation of the C.S.E.M. in what was then French Sahara, a new nuclear testing facility replacing the CIEES testing facility.
 See France and nuclear weapons.

 The first nuclear power plants in France were three UNGG reactors at the Marcoule Nuclear Site between 1956 and 1960, followed by the Chinon reactors in Avoine from 1962.

 Messmer Plan

-As a direct result of the 1973 oil crisis, on 6 March 1974 Prime Minister Pierre Messmer announced what became known as the 'Messmer Plan', a huge nuclear power program aimed at generating all of France's electricity from nuclear power.
+As a direct result of the 1973 oil crisis, on 6 March 1974 Prime Minister Pierre Messmer announced what became known as the 'Messmer Plan', a hugely ambitious nuclear power program aimed at generating most of France's electricity from nuclear power.
 At the time of the oil crisis most of France's electricity came from foreign oil.
 Nuclear power allowed France to compensate for its lack of indigenous energy resources by applying its strengths in heavy engineering.
 The situation was summarized in a slogan: "In France, we do not have oil, but we have ideas."